Jeff Fosnes

 Jeff Fosnes (born January 16, 1954) is a former basketball player from Wheat Ridge High School and Vanderbilt University.
 Jeff was raised in Lakewood, Colorado, the son of Carl and Jay Fosnes.

 High school

-At Wheat Ridge High School from 1969–1972, Fosnes was "regarded by many as the best basketball player in state annals.
+At Wheat Ridge High School from 1969 to 1972, Fosnes was "regarded by many as the best basketball player in state annals.
 Garnering three years all state, he led the Farmers to two seconds and a third in the state tournament.
 Averaging over twenty points per game for his prep career, he scored thirty-five points in the first three quarters of the 1971 state title game vs. Mitchell."
 Fosnes was named a Sunkist High School All-American in 1972 alongside Robert Parish and Quinn Buckner.

 College

 Fosnes joined the Vanderbilt Commodores in 1972 as a part of a historic freshman class, "Roy Skinner's famed 'F-Troop', a nickname coined by Nashville Banner sports editor Dudley 'Waxo' Green."
 In 1974, Vanderbilt would win the SEC Championship.
 Fosnes was an integral part of this team that included Jan van Breda Kolff, Butch Feher, and Joe Ford.
 Fosnes was selected to the NCAA All-Tournament Team in 1974, as the Commodores fell to Marquette and Notre Dame.
 During the same year, Fosnes became Vanderbilt's first Academic All-American, an accolade he would receive again the following year.
 No other Vanderbilt basketball player would attain the honor until Bruce Elder in 1993.

 Fosnes was honored as a First Team All-SEC selection by the coaches in 1975 and 1976.

 The 1975 Trojan Classic at USC selected Fosnes as the tournament MVP.

 His career at Vanderbilt finished with a 15.5 PPG and .521 FG%.

 Fosnes played in the 1976 East/West All-Star game in Tulsa, OK.
 Fosnes was coached in the game by Dean Smith and played with Quinn Buckner, Scott May, Mitch Kupchak, and Leon Douglas.

 In 1976, Fosnes was drafted by the Golden State Warriors in the 4th round, but chose to forgo the NBA in favor of medical school.